tsakailab/spmlib/README.rst

     python setup.py develop -u

-This develper installation is recommended befere we register SPMIB at PyPI to enable pip installation.
+This developer installation is recommended before we register SPMIB at PyPI to enable pip installation.